 DRAWN TOGETHER: SEASON

-On every level, there is just something so wrong with Comedy Centralís animated series DRAWN TOGETHERÖ For that reason, this reviewer canít help but love every offensive, politically incorrect, but ultimately hilarious, moment.
-DRAWN TOGETHER is a spoof of reality television series life BIG BROTHER and THE SURREAL LIFE, in which a group of wildly diverse individuals are brought together to live under one roof, with a million cameras watching the fireworks happen.
+Comedy Central’s animated series DRAWN TOGETHER is anything but politically correct.
+In fact, the show gleefully goes out of its way to offend the PC police, and for that reason, this reviewer can’t help but love every offensive, hilarious moment of the show.
+For those unfamiliar with the show, DRAWN TOGETHER is a spoof of reality television series such as BIG BROTHER and THE SURREAL LIFE, in which a group of wildly diverse individuals are brought together to live under one roof, with a million cameras watching the fireworks happen.
 However, in this case, these wildly diverse individuals are animated characters.

-Our housemates are as follows: Captain Hero is a self-absorbed superhero type who is more brute force than brains.
-Foxxy Love is the mystery-solving musician, who is an amalgam of racial and sexual stereotypes.
-Ling-Ling is like a Pokťmon character on acid, again the race card gets played for laughs.
-Princess Clara is the Disney styled fairy tale princess, who exhibits the qualities of a bigoted, conservative viewpoint, that is, whenever her obvious physical charms arenít being exploited.
+Our housemates are as follows: Captain Hero is a self-absorbed superhero type, of questionable sexuality, who is more brute force than brains.
+Foxxy Love is the mystery-solving musician (of the JOSIE AND THE PUSSYCATS vein), who is an amalgam of racial and sexual stereotypes.
+Ling-Ling is like a Pokémon character on acid, again the race card gets played for laughs.
+Princess Clara is the Disney styled fairy tale princess, who exhibits the qualities of a bigoted, conservative viewpoint, that is, whenever her obvious physical charms aren’t being exploited.
 Spanky Ham is the obnoxious Internet download character, who is all about bodily function humor.
 Toot Braunstein is the bitchy Betty Boop parody with weight, substance abuse and emotional problems.
-Wooldoor Sockbat is the oddball kiddie cartoon character, who has somehow fills whatever humorous role the series producers require from week to week.
-Xandir P. Wifflebottom is the hero of an animated videogame, who would rather be the princess, than the hero rescuing the princess.
+Wooldoor Sockbat is the oddball kiddie cartoon character ala Spongebob Squarepants, who has somehow fills whatever humorous role the series producers require from week to week.
+Xandir P. Wifflebottom is the openly gay animated videogame hero, who would rather be the princess, than the hero rescuing the princess.
 The vocal talent for DRAWN TOGETHER includes Adam Carolla, Jess Harnell, Abbey McBride, Jack Plotnick, Tara Strong, Cree Summer and James Arnold Taylor.

-Comedy Central/Paramount Home Entertainment has made all of the episodes that comprise DRAWN TOGETHER: SEASON TWO available on DVD in the 4:3 full screen aspect ratios of their original television broadcasts.
-The episodes look great; the image delivers 2D animation with a crisp, strong appearance.
-Colors are quite vibrant and completely stable.
-Blacks and whites are accurate, while contrast is perfect for this type of program.
-The image is free from blemishes and grain.
-Digital compression artifacts are well contained.
+Comedy Central/Paramount Home Entertainment has made all of the episodes that comprise DRAWN TOGETHER: SEASON THREE available on DVD in the 4:3 full screen aspect ratios of their original television broadcasts.
+Like the previous sets, the episodes look very, very good.
+The 2D animation always looks crisp and strongly defined.
+Colors appear fully saturated and are rendered with complete stability.
+Both the blacks and the whites are one the money.
+Contrast is exactly what one should expect from this type of program.
+The episodes are free from visible defects and grain.
+Digital compression artifacts remain under the radar.

-DRAWN TOGETHER: SEASON TWO comes with Dolby Digital 2.0 channel surround stereo soundtracks.
-The soundtracks are pure sitcom sound design and serve to get the job done.
-That being said, the sound is little more than dialogue driven and center channel heavy.
-There are occasional channel separations, mostly in the musical department.
-Fidelity is good for a television production; the music sounds fine and sound effects get by.
-Dialogue is clean and always easy to understand.
+DRAWN TOGETHER: SEASON THREE comes with Dolby Digital 2.0 channel surround stereo soundtracks.
+The soundtracks never exceed the limitations of the broadcast medium, but they do get the job done.
+Since the episodes are dialogue driven, most of the time the center channel is dominant.
+Channel separations are fairly limited, and generally fall in the realm of the musical component.
+Sound effects do chime in as the episodes require, but that seems to be fairly sporadic.
+Fidelity is good for a cable level television production; the music sounds fine but the sound effects can be a bit under whelming.
+Dialogue is crisp and totally understandable.
 No other language tracks or subtitles have been included on the DVDs.

 or reprinted without the written consent of the publisher.